blainehansen/project-f/project.md

+- dom interaction library (need to actually think about new interface given move toward more imperative style and fragment gathering)

+- much more exact and advanced thinking about reactivity
+  - safe class-based api
+  - actually do various combinators
+  - need way to safely mutate signals in a reactive context

+- state management system, especially with "thunk" objects, and desperately want self canceling async reactive wrappers
+- routing, static vs compile time resolved vs dynamically resolved
+- how to constrain type system to only allow node and browser apis in certain places
+- wolf (and basic html version using third party parser)
+- markdown variant
+- whatever macro layers

 # framework

 - create "raw" version of a simple rigor todo app, one without the wolf templates and webpack loading